What is Private Fostering?

 Private Fostering and the Council

-- You must tell us if a Private Fostering arrangement has ended.
+- you must tell us when a private fostering arrangement has ended

 Are you in a Private Fostering arrangement?

-If you wish to tell us of a Private Fostering arrangement, please complete the Notification of Private Fostering Placement form.
+- If you wish to tell us of a private fostering arrangement, please fill out a Notification of Private Fostering Placement form

-For further information see the Private Fostering - Statement of Purpose.
+- For further information see the Private Fostering - Statement of Purpose document